JumanahAlmatrood/Investigate-a-Dataset/README.md

 # Investigate a Dataset (TMDb Movies Analysis)

+> This project was completed as part of **Udacity’s Data Analyst Nanodegree Program**.

 ## Project Overview
 This project is part of the Udacity Data Analyst Nanodegree.
 It focuses on applying the complete data analysis process on the TMDb Movies Dataset, which contains information about thousands of movies such as titles, budgets, revenues, release years, popularity, and ratings.
 The main goal of this project is to practice data wrangling, cleaning, exploration, visualization, and extracting meaningful insights to answer analytical questions.